Delaware 18 and Up Sports Betting Sites For 2024

 Can you bet on sports at age 18 in Delaware?

 After legalizing sports betting in 2018, Delaware set the minimum required age for sports betting at 21 years old.
-The state does not currently offer online or mobile betting and even though each of the legally licensed offshore betting sites we reviewed allows Delaware residents and visitors to bet on sports at age eighteen, we recommend following the required minimum age of 21 for the state.
+Although state laws allow for online and mobile betting, neither is available in the state yet.
+However, each of the legally licensed offshore betting sites we list in this guide allows Delaware residents and visitors to bet on sports at eighteen online or on a mobile device.

 Is it legal to bet at 18+ online sportsbooks in Delaware?